emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 connection with the Result TLV.
 The order in which TLVs are encoded in a TEAP packet does not matter, however there is an order in which TLVs in a packet must be processed:

-1. Crypto-Binding-TLV
+1. Crypto-Binding TLV
-2. Intermediate-Result-TLV
+2. Intermediate-Result TLV
-3. Result-TLV or Request-Action TLV
+3. Result TLV or Request-Action TLV
 4. Identity-Type TLV
 5. EAP-Payload TLV[Identity-Request] or Basic-Password-Auth-Req TLV
 6. Other TLVs